 Academic Probation.
 When the overall grade point average falls below 2.0, a learner is placed on academic warning and/or probation and will receive notification from the Director of Academic Affairs.
-Any learner placed on academic warning or probation is subject to the conditions prescribed by their Satisfactory Academic Progress Advocate (SAPA).
+Any learner placed on academic warning or probation is subject to the conditions prescribed by the Academic Success Advocate (ASA) who assists them in identifying challenges to their academic performance.
 Learners on academic warning or probation will be allowed to enroll in courses.
 Review of warning and probation in subsequent sessions can result in the learner remaining on academic warning or probation, being removed from warning or probation, or being suspended from the college.

 Academic Suspension.
-Learners who fail to maintain the standards listed in the suspension index chart below are failing to make minimum progress toward the degree and therefore may be suspended from the college.
+Learners who fail to maintain the standards listed in the suspension index chart below and/or are failing to make minimum progress toward the degree may be suspended from the college.
 Additionally, learners who complete a term with an F average may be suspended.
 Generally, suspended learners may petition the Director of Academic Affairs for readmission after one semester.